 I am planning to go on a retreat with friends at a spiritual location at Jamberoo Abbey to help ‘slow down, breathe in the mountain air, let stress and worry fall away, soak in the silence and bask in the presence and love of God.’
 This may not be for everyone and by no means do I want to offend anyone or push my beliefs onto others, but I’m sure it will help me as I can’t seem to go to church now without crying.
 Although it didn’t take much for me to cry at church before when the children were little and I’d watch them sing at a school concert I’d be behind the video recording it with tears rolling down my face blurring what I was watching.
 I will share a funny memory of when Jacob was being blessed by a priest in our home and it was a very quiet and sacred moment, but that all changed when our bird ‘Chilli’ laughed at the priests words and blessings to Jacob with a loud ‘ha-ha’ amongst the silence.
 I had to leave the room like a school girl that got the giggles in church and you were holding the laugh back – what timing you silly bird, bringing a light moment of humour to something that is etched in your mind forever.
 Jacob said afterwards ‘what were we all laughing at?’ as he saw us all walk out of the room.
 He laughed too & we still do when we look back at the hard memories we don’t often want to look back on.
 Chilli still chooses the most impromptu times to do his ‘ha-ha’ moment, when it’s a life or death scene in a movie or something sad on tv he breaks the mood.
 We are not only left with the sad memories, but more happily we readily except the happy ones that just creep in to our everyday existence when we least expect it.
 Just like the laughs we will remember from Jacob’s ‘high as a kite’ conversations where we wrote down his funny words he’d say when his medications confused his mind.
 He often say ‘was I talking shit again mum’ and we’d say yes and laugh some more.
 A few examples of those outburst where like – ‘Mr potato head is on the railings of the bed with the shark’ and ‘the crystals are in his leg from Van Helsing.’
 At least he knew when he wasn’t making any sense poor boy x

-I cannot wait for the day he’ll welcome me with open arms to show me where he’s been hanging out since the day we lost him when it’s might time to cross over.
+I cannot wait for the day he’ll welcome me with open arms to show me where he’s been hanging out since the day we lost him when it’s my time to cross over.
 But while I’m waiting for that time I will live the rest of my life treating people with respect, kindness and a smile, hoping in return they’d treat me the same way.

 ‘Negative space is the audible silence of the visual world.
 Never diminish the importance of white space’ – the cross stands out against the white wall.
 I took the photo using Jacob’s beloved camera.
 It is in these moments that I have those conversations to my loved ones in Heaven.